 In addition to being a symbol for baptism, another reason for the scallop shell motif on Methodist logos may be from its appearance beneath a 1778 engraving of John Wesley, thus becoming a de facto family coat of arms.

-A gold shell symbol has been incorporated into the papal coat of arms of Benedict XVI.
+A gold shell symbol was incorporated into the papal coat of arms of Benedict XVI.
 There are three reasons for this:

 - A baptism implement.
-Benedict is a strongly believer in the importance of baptism.
+Benedict is a strong believer in the importance of baptism.